kalviumcommunity/S82_Vibe_Ventures/README.md

 React.js Dynamic and responsive interface for the user.
 ### Backend:

-For server-side logic and database management use Node.js.
+For server-side logic and database management using Node.js.
 ### Database:

-Use a combination of either MongoDB or MySQL for storing user information, destinations, and reviews.
+Using a combination of either MongoDB or MySQL for storing user information, destinations, and reviews.
 AI and Machine Learning:

 Recommendation engine will use TensorFlow.